Miami’s unemployment rate (4.7%) at its lowest level since 2008

 The CBD leads 2017’s dispositions, but other submarkets saw strong sales too

-Miami saw an abundance of sales transactions during the first half of 2017, with more than $1.8 billion in office sales.
+Miami saw an abundance of sales transactions during 2017, with more than $3.1 billion in office sales.
 The 395,000 SF property at 1221 Brickell boasted a sale of $392 PSF and traded at $155 million, leading the market during this period.
-Also, the 228,000 SF Dadeland Towers South in Kendall traded for $36 million or $158 PSF.
+Also, the 281,785 SF Park Square at Doral traded for $96 million or $341 PSF.